pcordone/CS573-Fall-2021-project/README.md

 * Modify the visualization to render the kVAR summary data.
 * Get brushing to select a subset of the yearly summary data to work.

-Week 14
+Week 14 and 15
-* Modify the visualization to allow selection of more than one apartment group as a checkbox instead of a menu items for a single selection.
+* Modifed the visualization to allow selection of more than one apartment group.
-* Change the grouping from month to day or week to allow finer grained brushing period.
+* Changed the grouping from month week on the context bar graph to allow finer grained brushing period.
-* Allow focus radial axis selection of time of day and week of year.
+* Changed the radius of the apartment group selection to expand to fill the circle.
 * Change the flexbox layout to allow the brushing to extend the width of the visualization.

-Week 15
-* Polishing touches.
+* Added a choice for the minimum of the context bar chart y value to be zero or the minimum value.

 ## Citations
 [1]C. J. Meinrenken et al., “MFRED, 10 second interval real and reactive power for groups of 390 US apartments of varying size and vintage,” Sci Data, vol. 7, no. 1, p.
 375, Nov.
 2020, doi: 10.1038/s41597-020-00721-w.